snqzspg/wordle-aidle/README.md

 ```
 mingw32-make: *** No targets specified and no makefile found.
 Stop.
 ```
 To build, you will need to navigate to the root directory of the clone by typing `cd ` and dragging the folder into the prompt window.
-Then type make for_windows and it will automatically build the application.
+Then type `make for_windows` (or `mingw32-make for_windows` or `mingw64-make for_windows`) and it will automatically build the application.
 After it's done, the executable `waidle.exe` will be generated.
 ### macOS
 To install GCC and make for macOS you will need to install Xcode Command Line Tools.
 You can install it using the terminal command `xcode-select --install` and follow the prompt instructions.
 Alternatively you can also use homebrew to install Xcode Command Line Tools.
 You can also do [a quick google search](https://www.google.com/search?q=xcode+command+line+tools) on how to install.